mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 ### Prometheus/Grafana kubeaddons cronjob spawns excessive pods (COPS-7105)

-The `prometheus-kubeaddons-set-grafana-home-dashboard` was stuck in a pending state due to a stale DNS entry for the private Docker repo.
-The cronjob associated with Grafana kept spawning a pod every 5 minutes, which resulted in an excessive number of pods to spawn.
+As a result of a misconfiguration, the`prometheus-kubeaddons-set-grafana-home-dashboard` can get stuck in a pending state.
+When this happened, the cronjob associated with Grafana would keep spawning a pod every 5 minutes, which resulted in an excessive number of pods.
+The Grafana cronjob has been modified to avoid spawning excess pods in this situation.

 ## Component updates